-In addition to meeting the academic standards of the University and College, students enrolled in NWCNHS courses must demonstrate professionalism in the classroom.
-Professionalism is defined as behaviors and attitudes congruent with the Codes of Ethics of their professional organization, guidelines and standards of practice, the Florida Nurse Practice Act, and policies and expectations of the Nicole Wertheim College of Nursing and Health Sciences and Florida International University.
+In addition to meeting the academic standards of the University and College, students enrolled in nursing courses must demonstrate professionalism in classroom.
+Professionalism is defined as behaviors and attitudes congruent with the Codes of Ethics of their professional organization, guidelines and standards of practice, the Florida Nurse Practice Act, and policies and expectations of the School and University.